qingjiesjtu/SemSI/README.md

-# Benchmarking Semantic Sensitive Information in LLMs Outputs
+# A Benchmark for Semantic Sensitive Information in LLMs' Outputs

 This is the project repository of our anonymous submission.